SergioLopezz20/FANTASY-CLUB/README.md

 1. Go to the League page.
 2. To create a league, click on the "Create League" button and follow the instructions.
 3. To join a league, click on the "Join League" button and enter the URL invitation provided by the league creator.

+## Dependencies

+The following dependencies need to be installed to start the program:

+- React
+- React Router DOM
+- npm